French Basil & White Chocolate Mousse

 - Meanwhile, add the sugar and basil to a mortar and use the pestle to grind together.
 Stop once it’s reduced to a wet pulp.

-- Using a saucier, combine the basil sugar with the salt, white chocolate and a third of the milk.
+- Using a saucier, combine the basil sugar with salt, white chocolate, and a third of the milk.

 - Warm gently on a medium heat, stirring continuously, until the white chocolate has fully melted.

-- Once the mixture is hot, but not boiling, remove from the heat.
+- Once the mixture is hot, but not boiling, remove it from the heat.